TechnologyClassroom/bash/README.md

 # bash

-Bash scripts for the command line of GNU/Linux, Mac, Unix systems help automating repetetive tasks in Educational Environments
+Bash scripts for the command line of GNU/Linux, Mac, Unix systems help automating repetitive tasks in Educational Environments.

 Michael McMahon

 GNU/Linux and UNIX:

+- blinkgen.sh - Blink drive LED lights with Debian based systems.
 - BlueHillTV.sh - RPi script to display a slideshow and a video.
 - clone7.sh - Use dd to copy two drives to 13 other drives.
 The most dangerous script I have ever written.
+- createpdf.sh - Creates a pdf from p01.jpg, p02.jpg, ..., pN.jpg files.
-- disablescreensaver.sh - RPi script to disable the screen blanking under Raspbian
+- disablescreensaver.sh - RPi script to disable the screen blanking under Raspbian.
 - pfsmount.sh - INCOMPLETE find unpartitioned disks, partition, filesystem, and mount.
-- RaspberryPiSDbak.sh - RPi SD Card Backup for GNU/Linux
+- RaspberryPiSDbak.sh - RPi SD Card Backup for GNU/Linux.
-- RaspberryPiSDinstall.sh - RPi SD Card Install for GNU/Linux
+- RaspberryPiSDinstall.sh - RPi SD Card Install for GNU/Linux.
+- servertest.sh - Test Web dev files on local nginx.
 - splitrotation.sh - RPi script to display which age groups are in the room at any different time where Tue and Thur have different schedules
-- summerrotation.sh - RPi script to display which age groups are in the room at any different time where Tue and Thur have unique schedules
+- summerrotation.sh - RPi script to display which age groups are in the room at any different time where Tue and Thur have unique schedules.
+- tmux4.sh - Start tmux with multiple screen splits.
 - updateallhosts.sh - GNU/Linux script to build each variation from
   github.com/BlueHillBGCB/HOSTS
+- updatecentos.sh - Update software on CentOS and Scientific Linux.
+- updatedebian.sh - Update software on Debian based systems.
-- updatehosts.sh - Mac script to pull the latest host files from github.com/BlueHillBGCB/HOSTS
+- updatehosts.sh - Update hosts from github.com/BlueHillBGCB/HOSTS
-- weeklyrotation.sh - RPi script to display which age groups are in the room at any different time where everyday has the same schedule
+- weeklyrotation.sh - RPi script to display which age groups are in the room at any different time where everyday has the same schedule.
+- wordwrap80.sh - Wrap lines at 80 characters.
+- workstationsetup.sh - Configures a hosts file, software, and AwesomeWM for a new Ubuntu install.

 Mac:
 - elcapitan2usb.sh - Mac OS X script to create a USB of El Capitan (Does not